US stocks slip following the latest discouraging signal on the economy

 NEW YORK (AP) — U.S. stock indexes are slipping Tuesday following the latest discouraging signal on the U.S. economy.

-The S&P 500 was down 0.3% in afternoon trading, coming off its best day since May, which followed its worst day since May.
-The Dow Jones Industrial Average rose 32 points, or 0.1%, as of 1:16 p.m.
-Eastern time, and the Nasdaq composite was 0.5% lower.
+The S&P 500 was down 0.4% in afternoon trading, coming off its best day since May, which followed its worst day since May.
+The Dow Jones Industrial Average fell 52 points, or 0.1%, as of 2:22 p.m.
+Eastern time, and the Nasdaq composite was 0.4% lower.

 A weaker-than-expected report on activity for U.S. businesses in the transportation, retail and other services industries added to worries that President Donald Trump’s tariffs may be hurting the economy.
 But increased hopes for coming cuts to interest rates by the Federal Reserve, along with a stream of stronger-than-expected profit reports from U.S. companies, are helping to keep the losses in check.